iff-gsc/LADAC/utilities/interfaces_external_programs/ArduPilot_SITL/README.md

 3. Get visual feedback with ground control station:
    Run a ground control station software like Mission Planner or QGroundControl
-        and establish a connection with the SITL
+        and establish a connection with the SITL.

 4. Activate the test trajectory simulation
-   1. In the running Simulink model example_SITL.slx double-click the green switch to activate "apply spiral".
+   1. In the running Simulink model [example_SITL.slx](/utilities/interfaces_external_programs/ArduPilot_SITL/example_SITL.slx) double-click the green switch to activate "apply spiral".
    2. If you want to start a new test trajectory simulation, you have to stop the current simulation and repeat the whole procedure.